What is Zoning?

 The Zoning Ordinance

-• specifies the type of use that can go on a property (residential, commercial); and,
+- specifies the type of use that can go on a property single-family detached dwelling, duplex, multifamily, office, restaurant, etc.); and,

 Property owners may want to use their property in a way that is not allowed by-right in their zoning district.
-The proposed use may require a special use permit, rezoning to a different district, or a change to the Zoning Ordinance (Ordinance Amendment).
+The proposed use may require a special use permit or rezoning to a different district.
 These requests require review by the Planning Commission and approval by City Council.

-Sometimes, property owners may request to deviate from the requirements of the Zoning Ordinance or appeal a decision of the Zoning Administrator.
-These requests or appeals are heard by the Board of Zoning Appeals.
+Sometimes, property owners may request a variance from the requirements of the Zoning Ordinance.
+Variance requests are reviewed by the Board of Zoning Appeals.

 Property owners interested in applying for a special use permit or to rezone their property should contact Planning staff in the Department of Community Development.
 Planning staff will provide feedback and guidance to help property owners determine